-CHM 5 Developmental Chemistry for
+CHM 5 Developmental Chemistry for Health

-Health Sciences (4 CR) Prerequisite: Algebra I. Introduces basic principles of inorganic chemistry.
+Sciences (4 CR) Prerequisites: Algebra I, and a placement recommendation for ENG 111 or successful completion of all required developmental English courses (ENG 1, ENG 3, ENG 4, ENG 7).
+Introduces basic principles of inorganic chemistry.
 Emphasizes applications to the health sciences.
-Can be used as a preparatory course for CHM 111-112.
+Can be used as a preparatory course for CHM 111- 112.
 Lecture 3 hours.
 Laboratory 2 hours.
 Total 5 hours per week.